cheng-alvin/jas/CONTRIBUTING.md

 using the traditional `clang-format` command line tool due to inherent limitations with syntax.
-However, this is now completed by the command line tool [`md-format`](https://github.com/hukkin/mdformat) and invoked through Jas' `mdformatwrapper.js` script that adds custom behaviour which `md-format` lacks support of.
+However, this is now completed by the command line tool [`md-format`](https://github.com/hukkin/mdformat) and invoked through Jas' `mdformatwrapper.js` script that adds custom behavior which `md-format` lacks support of.
 The formatting of markdown and associated files is also included with the `make format` Make target.

-## Adding support for a instruction to the assembler
+## Adding an instruction

 A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, the addition of new instructions and instruction encoder